 Children are then challenged to read place names using Fred in their heads.
 These words are longer and require them to speedily decode.

 Children then read sounds in nonsense words.
 They read these using Fred talk.

-We then learn to spell words containing our new sound as a well as previously taught sounds.
-We say the word we want to spell, we count out the sounds onto our 'Fred Fingers', we pinch the sounds and then finally write them down.
+Children then learn to spell words containing their new sound as a well as previously taught sounds.
+We say the word we want to spell, we count out the sounds onto our 'Fred Fingers', we pinch then sounds and then finally write them down.
 We then tick or fix our spellings.

 We then read an exciting book that is full of the sounds we have previously learnt.
 On a Monday the book is introduced and we look at the vocabulary.
-On a Tuesday we have a our first read.
+On a Tuesday we have a our first read, we read the first 3 pages and then re-read them to build our fluency.
 We read with our partner.
 One person points to the text as the other reads and then we swap.
 Once we have done this our teacher reads with lots of expression.
-On a Wednesday we read the book again to build speed and try and jump in with our teacher's reading.
-On a Friday we read speedily and answer questions s about the text.
+On a Wednesday we read the next 3-4 pages twice to build speed.
+On Thursday we read the whole book twice to work on fluency.
+On a Friday we read speedily and answer questions about the text.